dlion/dryrun/_posts/2020-12-03-sviluppatori-italiani-estero.md

 ---
-title: "Sviluppatori Italiani all'estero - coffeeBreak with ItalianCoders"
+title: Sviluppatori Italiani all'estero - coffeeBreak with ItalianCoders
-description: "Today I've talked with ItalianCoders about my experience abroad as a Software Developer.
-With me other five developers who are working around the world, talking about their…"
+description: Today I've talked with ItalianCoders about my experience abroad as a Software Developer.
+With me other five developers who are working around the world, talking about their…
 tags:
-  - Life
-  - Programming
+- personal
 ---

 Today I've talked with [ItalianCoders](https://italiancoders.it/) about my experience abroad as a Software Developer.
 With me other five developers who are working around the world, talking about their experiences and why/how they decided to move abroad.